-Students not applying for a specific degree program apply as a non-degree seeking student (NDSS) and must hold a baccalaureate degree.
+Students not applying for a specific degree program may apply to be accepted as a non-degree seeking student (NDSS).
 Examples include transient students, consortium students, and students seeking pre-requisites for licensure and certificates must provide the following to the Admissions Office:

 - Online application.

-- Non-refundable application fee.

-- Affirm to be a Christian and agree with CIU's Doctrinal Standard.

 - Transient letter, official or unofficial college transcript demonstrating earned baccalaureate degree.

 - Minimum grade point average (GPA):

 - 2.0 on a 4.0 scale